0823919534/airbnb-clone-project/README.md

 - **Notifications (optional):** Sends alerts to users for booking confirmations, cancellations, and updates.
 This keeps users informed and engaged.

+## API Security

+The AirBnB Clone backend will implement several key security measures:

+- **Authentication:** Users must log in securely using JWT tokens or OAuth methods.
+This ensures only verified users can access the system, protecting sensitive user data.

+- **Authorization:** Role-based access control ensures guests and hosts can only perform actions they are allowed to.
+For example, a guest cannot modify a host’s listing.
+This prevents unauthorized actions and data breaches.

+- **Rate Limiting:** Limits the number of requests a user or IP can make in a certain timeframe.
+This protects against abuse, brute-force attacks, and potential denial-of-service attacks.

+- **Input Validation & Sanitization:** All API inputs will be validated and sanitized to prevent injection attacks, XSS, and other common vulnerabilities.

+- **HTTPS & Data Encryption:** All communication will use HTTPS, and sensitive data like passwords will be hashed using bcrypt.
+This secures data in transit and at rest.

+- **Logging & Monitoring:** Security events and suspicious activities will be logged and monitored.
+This helps detect breaches early and maintain accountability.

 ## Future Sections (placeholders)

 - ## User Authentication
 - ## Listings CRUD
 - ## Booking Flow
 - ## Deployment
+- ## Additional Features